 - Creating the Best Start in Life for Disadvantaged Children and Young People

-- Reducing Isolation in Later Life (targeted at older people over the age of 50 years)
+- Reducing Isolation in Later Life (targeted at socially isolated older people over the age of 50 years)

 - Please provide a brief description of your charity and its work – (Max 700 characters – approximately 100 words)

-- What is the main purpose of your organisation? g. a local charity for older people, providing advice, befriending and lunch clubs; mentoring for young people who are disengaged; specialist early years group for disabled toddlers; friendship and activity groups for isolated older people, etc.
+- What is the main purpose of your organisation? g. a local charity for isolated older people providing befriending and lunch clubs; mentoring for disengaged young people; specialist early years group for disabled toddlers; friendship and activity groups for isolated older people, etc.

-- Who do you help? g. – older people, children, young carers, disengaged young people, etc. We do not need a lot of detail at this time as there is an opportunity further on in the application for you to do this.
+- Who do you help? g. – socially isolated older people, disabled children, young carers, disengaged young people, etc. We do not need a lot of detail at this time as there is an opportunity further on in the application for you to do this

 - Why do they need help?
 What are the issues they are facing?